Last Updated on January 4, 2023 by James Castro

 Naturally, you would expect that a less expensive website wouldn’t have the same overall quality in form or function, but that’s not always the case.

-If the option is there without a major investment, then it could make sense to skip “non-essentials.”
+If the option is without a major investment, it could make sense to skip “non-essentials.”

 That especially makes sense if you don’t have the resources mentioned in the above example.

-Regardless, here are some things that can be skipped, delayed, or otherwise avoided to turn that $200k investment into a $20k investment…
+Regardless, some things can be skipped, delayed, or otherwise avoided to turn that $200k investment into a $20k investment.

 (Yes, just like that, we 10x’d your potential awesomeness when presenting pricing options to your board of directors. 😉)